Skip to main content

 Field Type Description

-status string valid, invalid, or unknown.
+status string valid, invalid, risky, or unknown.

-is_disposable boolean True if the domain is a known temporary email provider.
+checks.is_disposable boolean True if the domain is a known temporary email provider.

 Error Codes